Crash of U.S. military plane in Georgia kills all nine on board

 The crash was at least the fifth fatal accident involving a U.S. military aircraft since early April.

-In July last year 16 service members were killed in a WC-130 crash in Mississippi.
+In July last year 16 service members were killed in a KC-130 crash in Mississippi.

+(This story corrects paragraph 13 to show that the aircraft in the Mississippi crash was a KC-130, not WC-130.)

 Reporting by Phil Stewart in Washington; Additional reporting by Ian Simpson in Washington, Bernie Woodall in Fort Lauderdale, Fla, and Gina Cherelus in New York; Editing by Peter Cooney and Frances Kerry